AdnanHodzic/auto-cpufreq/README.md

 ## Configuring auto-cpufreq

+While auto-cpufreq makes all decisions automatically based on various factors like cpu usage, temperature or system load.
+It's possible to perform addition configurations in 2 ways:

+### 1: power_helper.py script

+If detected as running auto-cpufreq will disable GNOME Power profiles service, which would otherwise cause conflicts and cause problems.
+By default auto-cpufreq uses `balanced` mode which also works the best on various systems.
+However, if you're not reaching maximum frequencies your CPU is capable of with auto-cpufreq, you can switch to `performance` mode.
+Which will result in higher frequencies by default, but also higher use of energy (battery consumption).

+This can be done by running: `sudo python3 power_helper.py --gnome_power_disable performance`

+After auto-cpufreq git repo has been cloned (`git clone https://github.com/AdnanHodzic/auto-cpufreq.git`), navagiate to directory where `power_helper.py` script resides by running: `cd auto-cpufreq/auto_cpufreq`

+After this step, all necessary changes will still be made automatically.
+However, if you wish to perform additonal "manual" settings this can be done by following instrucitons explained in next step.

+### 2: auto-cpufreq config file

 You can configure profiles for battery and power supply.
 These profiles will let you pick which governor to use and how and when turbo boost is enabled.
-The possible values for turbo boost behavior are always, auto and never.
-The default behavior is auto, which only kicks in during high load.
+The possible values for turbo boost behavior are `always`, `auto` and `never`.
+The default behavior is `auto`, which only kicks in during high load.

-Default location where config needs to be placed for it to be read automatically: `/etc/auto-cpufreq.conf`
+By default, auto-cpufreq does not use the config file!
+If you wish to use it, location where config needs to be placed for it to be read automatically is: `/etc/auto-cpufreq.conf`

-### Example config contents
+#### Example config file contents
 ```
 # settings for when connected to a power source
 [charger]